Sakasy/sakasy.github.io/index.md

 - *Factors you can directly influence* : previous participation as a voter in the voting process as well as a history of edits and revisions.
 - *Factors you can indirectly influence* : the number of voters participating in the election and the percentage of neutral votes the candidate receives

 Although, all of these factors don't depend entirely on you, you are able to influence them by developing the right skills or creating affinity with a Wikipedia community sharing the same interests.
-Stay with us to know more about this !
+Stay with us to know more about this!

-##### NLP graphs
+### Let’s discover the criteria on which voters based their voting choices

 {% include figure.html image="low_cloud.png"  position="right" width="600" height="700" %}
 {% include figure.html image="need_cloud.png" position="left" width="600" height="700" %}
 {% include figure.html image="lack_cloud.png" position="right" width="600" height="700" %}